Xilinx/Vitis_Libraries/quantitative_finance/docs/src/models/HT.rst

 Where :math:`Z_S` and :math:`Z_\nu` are two uniform distributed random numbers that have correlation :math:`\rho`

-Although :math:`\nu` is non-negative in continuous form, it would become negative if we use the Euler-Maruyama form above directly.
+Although :math:`\nu` is non-negative in continuous form, it would become negative if you use the Euler-Maruyama form above directly.
-There are several variations to solve this issue, here we provide 5 of most commonly used.
+There are several variations to solve this issue.
+They are as follows:

 **kDTReflection**: use absolute value of the volatility of the last iteration.